 Filing for a PPA is relatively simple and inexpensive process.
 However, unless you know how to patent a product, you should consult with a patent lawyer before filing a PPA.
 Mistakes in a PPA can endanger your right to a nonprovisional patent.

 Once you have a PPA, you have one year to file your nonprovisional application.
 Nonprovisional patent applications are highly technical and time-intensive.
 You must include your product’s specifications, your patent claims, and any necessary technical drawings.
 If you do not comply with the USPTO’s strict formatting and submission requirements, it will deny your patent.
 And, it might deny your application if it is overly vague or broad.
 For these reasons, you should seriously consider hiring a patent lawyer before filing a nonprovisional patent application.
-An experienced IP lawyer will show you exactly how to patent a product and meet the USPTO’s demanding requirements.
+An experienced Los Angeles patent attorney will show you exactly how to patent a product and meet the USPTO’s demanding requirements.

 What if My Invention Is Not Patentable?